Zavsek/POD_GO-Helix_converter/README.md

 ### Key Features:
 -   **Fast Conversion:** Converts .pgp files to .hlx files almost instantly.
 -   **User-Friendly Interface:** Simple and intuitive design for easy navigation.
--   **Cross-Platform Compatibility:** Built with Electron for use on Windows, macOS, and Linux.
+-   **Cross-Platform Compatibility:** Built with Tauri 2.0 for use on Windows, macOS, and Linux.

 ## Usage Instructions